w3c/PFE-analysis/results/set_encoding_branch_factor.md

 4. encoding a set with post compression applied and with codepoint remapping used.

 The no codepoint remapping situation is of interest because the first request to start a patch subset session will not use codepoint remapping.
-The no post compression case if of interest because we cannot guarantee which content encoding (if any) the browser will apply to request bodies.
+The no post compression case is of interest because we cannot guarantee which content encoding (if any) the browser will apply to request bodies.

-For those 4 situations we want to answer three questions:
+For those 4 situations we want to answer two questions:

-1. Does a branch factor other than 8 produce a smaller encoding than existing CompressedSets?
+1. Does varying the branch factor used in encoding SparseBitSet's produce a smaller encoding than existing CompressedSets?
-2. Does encoding intervals using a 0 byte produce a smaller encoding than existing CompressedSets?
+2. Does encoding intervals using a zero byte produce a smaller encoding than existing CompressedSets?
-3. Does a branch factor other than 8 and encoding intervals using a 0 byte produce a smaller encoding than CompressedSets or CompressedSets with a different branch factor?

 Furthermore we're interested on the effect of the encoding changes across a variety of languages (Chinese, Japanese, and Korean are of highest importance due to the large set sizes needed) and